neinsteffen/showRecently/README.md

 # showRecently

 # The purpose of the program:
-- When the user ctrl+b, the last 10 copied content will be displayed in a window item that opens at the mouse position.
+- When the user ctrl+b, the last 10+ copied content will be displayed in a window item that opens at the mouse position.

-# Tech
+# Tech:
 - Python
 - Pyqt5